velianarie/PlutoRover/README.md

 * current orientation: E ==> (1 + 1) = 2 (South)
 *	current orientation: W ==> (3 + 1) = 4 (North)

-These two formulas would reduce the 8 `if else` statements to 2 functions.
+This trick would reduce the 8 `if else` statements to 2 functions.

+Note however that I haven't thought about whether the two above pseudocodes would work for different enumeration value ie. if you start with `North = 1` for example.

-For Command Forward & Backward, we can see the following pattern:
+For Command `Forward` & `Backward`, we can see the following pattern:
 * Forward North = Backward South
 * Foward South = Backward North
 * Forward East = Backward West
 * Forward West = Backward East

 So perhaps we can reduce some of the `if else` statements based on these facts.